-Somehow I managed between 1988 and about 2004, a period of little perfume use for me, not to have to smell Cool Water.
-I have managed to smell the generations of clones and wanna-be’s since, and was just waiting to hate Cool Water.
-But you know what?
+Somehow between 1988 and about 2004, a period of little perfume use for me, I managed not to notice Cool Water.
+I have since smelled the generations of clones and wanna-be’s since, and was just waiting to hate Cool Water But you know what?
 This stuff is copied for a reason.
 It’s really spectacular.

 I’m in the enviable position Luca Turin refers to in The Guide.
 I don’t have to associate this with half the male population of the 80s-90s.
 Smelling CW in this context is a great lesson in perfume history.
 If a new aroma technology is introduced with intelligence and artistry, it changes the status quo.
-I know that compositionally CW is a contemporary variation on the fougere, but qualitatively I think it’s something distinct.
+Compositionally Cool Water is a contemporary variation on the fougère, but qualitatively I think it’s something distinct.
 This, followed by a slew of copy-cats, means a whole new genre.
 And I guess like the original Chypre and Fougere Royale, the first can remain the best.